 4. Viral infectious diseases: rubella; measles; genital herpes.

-5. Infection with pathogenic microorganisms: spherical bacteria; Koch's wand; candida.
+5. Infection with pathogenic microorganisms: spherical bacteria; Koch stick; candida.

 7. In case of transplant rejection.